Pacific Rim leaders agree to step up COVID vaccine sharing

-The virtual retreat for Asia-Pacific Economic Cooperation leaders included U.S. President Joe Biden, Chinese Prime Minister Xi Jinping, Japanese Prime Minister Yoshihide Suga and Russian President Vladimir Putin, gathering at a moment when the delta variant is spurring a spike in infections around the globe.
+The virtual retreat for Asia-Pacific Economic Cooperation leaders including U.S. President Joe Biden, Chinese Prime Minister Xi Jinping, Japanese Prime Minister Yoshihide Suga and Russian President Vladimir Putin was held as the delta variant is spurring a spike in infections around the globe.

 “There were two things that came through very strongly from the leaders.
 One was that this pandemic has a while to run and that there is significant work by all of us to be done, and it needs to look beyond our domestic borders,” said New Zealand Prime Minister Jacinda Ardern, who hosted the informal retreat.
 “The second strong theme was agreement and acceptance ... that this will not be the last pandemic we experience and that preparedness is critical.”

-Xi told leaders in their private session that Beijing would spend $3 billion on helping poorer countries’ COVID-19 response over the next three years, according to China’s official Xinhua News Agency.
-China reports it has provided more than 500 million doses of COVID-19 vaccines to other developing countries.
+Xi told leaders in a pre-recorded message played during their private session that Beijing would spend $3 billion to help poorer countries respond to COVID-19 over the next three years, according to China’s official Xinhua News Agency.
+China reports it has provided more than 500 million vaccine doses to other developing countries.

-Vaccine sharing has proved to be a divisive issue among members of a forum that says its primary goal is to support sustainable economic growth and prosperity in the Asia-Pacific region.
+Vaccine sharing has proven to be a divisive issue among members of the forum, which says its primary goal is to support sustainable economic growth and prosperity in the Asia-Pacific region.

-The Biden administration has fallen short on its goal of delivering 80 million doses of COVID-19 vaccine to the rest of the world by the end of June as a host of logistical and regulatory hurdles slowed the pace of U.S. efforts.
+The Biden administration has fallen short of its goal of delivering 80 million vaccine doses to the rest of the world by the end of June due to a host of logistical and regulatory hurdles that have slowed the pace of U.S. efforts.

+Biden told leaders during the meeting that he was committed to delivering more than 500 million vaccine dose to countries around the globe, according to the White House, which said the administration's "singular goal remains saving lives.”

+“He made clear that the United States is donating our vaccines, not selling them, and underscored the importance of not attaching any political or economic conditions to the provision of vaccines,” the White House said in a statement.

 Taiwan, an APEC member that China claims as a renegade territory, has accused Beijing of tying the delivery of coronavirus vaccines to political demands.
 The government of the self-ruled island says China has intervened to block vaccine deliveries to Taiwan from fellow APEC members Japan and the United States.

-China has accused Australia of interfering in the rollout of Chinese vaccines in former Australian colony Papua New Guinea.
-Both Australia and Papua New Guinea are also APEC members.
+China, meanwhile, has accused Australia of interfering in the rollout of Chinese vaccines in former Australian colony Papua New Guinea.
+Both Australia and Papua New Guinea are also members of APEC.

-Biden had planned to use the retreat to talk to leaders about his administration’s efforts to serve “as an arsenal of vaccines to the world” and how members of the alliance can collaborate to bolster the global economy, according to a senior Biden administration who was not authorized to comment publicly and spoke on the condition of anonymity.
+Biden had planned to use the retreat to talk to fellow leaders about his administration’s efforts to serve “as an arsenal of vaccines to the world” and discus how members of the alliance can collaborate to bolster the global economy, according to a senior Biden administration official who spoke on the condition of anonymity because they were not authorized to comment publicly.

 The U.S. has shipped more than 53 million doses of COVID-19 vaccines to more than 30 countries and territories, with plans to ship at least 30 million more as soon as recipient countries sort out regulatory and logistical hurdles.
 They mark the Biden administration’s down payment on a plan to buy and donate 500 million more doses for the world over the coming year.